amunategui/amunategui.github.io/_posts/2015-11-22-speak-like-a-doctor.md

 ```
 <BR>

 This shows the longest match for our sentence.
-Now we need to extract the next word after our sentence, in this case it is the word **treated**
+Now we need to extract the next word after our sentence, in this case it is the word **treated**:

 ```r